nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 ![](https://hackmd.io/_uploads/H1a8-HHx5.png)

-For today’s lesson, wef will focus on data from the [Gene-Tissue Expression (GTEx) Project](https://commonfund.nih.gov/gtex).
+For today’s lesson, we will focus on data from the [Gene-Tissue Expression (GTEx) Project](https://commonfund.nih.gov/gtex).
 GTEx is an ongoing effort to build a comprehensive public resource to study tissue-specific gene expression and regulation.
 Samples were collected